joadavis/worst3D-printer-slicing-service/README.md

 # Worst3D printer slicing service

-Bringing the worst idea in 3D printing to the cloud
+Bringing the worst idea in 3D printing to the cloud!

+The "Worst3D Printer" is a Python script I wrote years ago to implement a *manual* 3D printer.
+The basic idea is that given the thickness of a sheet of paper that you could print out slices of a 3D model then cut them out and stack them to make the model.
+Very labor intensive and prone to human error, thus the "worst" idea. :)  See https://github.com/joadavis/other-fun-projects/tree/master/worst3dprinterever-v1

 This is an experiment and excuse for me to try out different ways of creating a REST API for a service.
 The idea is to use Golang and as simple of a framework as possible to allow submitting slicing jobs and retrieving status and results.